the-teachingRSE-project/competencies/competencies.md

 itself, its requirements and specification might change with the progression of research.
 Stakeholders of research software often change across different research projects or even within the course of one project.
-Roles in connection with research software are often in flux and diffuse:
+Roles in connection with research software are often in flux and diffuse.
 For example a single person might be user, developer and project manager at the same time.
 These conditions pose specific challenges for requirements analysis, project management, training and support.